DiarmuidMalanaphy/Task-Manager/README.md

 # Diarmuid's GTD App

 This application is my implementation of the Getting Things Done (GTD) method, a task management system that helps you organize and prioritize tasks based on what you need to complete them.
 The app provides a cross-platform interface for easy access to your tasks, featuring a Golang backend for efficient server operations and Flutter for seamless mobile and desktop experiences.
+The app leverages a cloud service allowing for always available access.

 ## Key Features